sagemath/trac_to_gh/Issue 1918.md

 # Issue 1918: Matrices that are printed are not aligned

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1918

 Original creator: jason